sebastiancarlos/yas-qwin/.internal-scripts/README-template.md

 - Not as database-engine diverse as could be yet.
 - Might toss an "AYY LMAO" or "Under construction" at you.
 It's a work in progress, but it's getting there.
-- Not all the SQL commands are supported. `SELECT`, `INSERT` and `UPDATE` are actually quite hard to implement.
-They are the main villains of the YAS-QWIN dev team, AYY LMAO.
+- Not all the SQL commands are supported. `SELECT` is a bit hard to implement.
+  It's the main villains of the YAS-QWIN dev team, AYY LMAO.
 - Inputs are not sanitized.
 Do not use with untrusted input.

 ## Disclaimer